-Young adults who have aged out of the foster care system are among the most neglected members of our society.
-We take children out of their homes to protect them and often set them up for a lifetime of disappointments, failures, and poor relationships, the result of frequent changes in placement in both homes and schools.
+Young adults who have no family to support them are among the most neglected members of our society.
+Whether they have experienced foster care or have a similarly complicated family history, frequent changes in placement in both homes and schools can set them up for a lifetime of disappointments, failures, and poor relationships.
 They don’t experience adults as consistently available people they can trust.
-They often leave foster care with no money, no adult to “back them up,” and no plan for their future.
+They reach young adulthood with no money, no reliable adult to “back them up,” and no plan for their future.

-While former foster care students face challenges similar to those faced by first-generation college students, they require greater attention and support to move from operating in survival mode to full participation in college life.
+While students without families to support them face challenges similar to those faced by first-generation college students, they require greater attention and support to move from operating in survival mode to full participation in college life.
 Additionally, these students often need basic supplies for their dorm rooms and their classroom work, and they need places to visit during school vacations and in the summer.